About Mental Health ministries

 Vision: People living with mental illnesses and those who care for them are welcomed and supported in all faith and spiritual communities.

-Jessica Dexter, a consultant with Pathways to Promise, will carry mental health ministries forward in new and exciting ways.
-P2P will continue our mission of providing resources to erase the stigma of mental illness in our faith communities and create caring congregations for persons living with a mental illness and their families.
+Pathways to Promise continues our mission of providing resources to erase the stigma of mental illness in our faith communities and creates caring congregations for persons living with mental health challenges and their families.